hetznercloud/hcloud-cloud-controller-manager/chart/README.md

 If you have more than 1 replica leader election will be turned on automatically.

 If you want to deploy hccm as a DaemonSet you can set `kind` to `DaemonSet` inside the values.
+To adjust on which nodes the DaemonSet should be deployed you can use the `nodeSelector` and `additionalTolerations` values.